10 Interesting Facts About Vietnam That Can Make You Surprised

 There are many interesting facts in Vietnam that surprise not only foreign tourists but also Vietnamese people.

-In this article, Vietnamdrive has selected the top exciting and fun facts to introduce to you, maybe they will help you more or less when you travel to this beautiful country.
+In this article, Vietnamdrive has selected the top exciting and fun facts to introduce; they may help you more or less when you travel to this beautiful country.

 Fact 1: Traffic is as confusing as a spider web.